classner/up/3dfit/README.md

 This implements the 3D fitting to 14 or 91 keypoints with the SMPLify fitting objective, currently without the silhouette fitting objective due to licensing issues.
-The code is based on the (http://smplify.is.tuebingen.mpg.de)[SMPLify code].
+The code is based on the [http://smplify.is.tuebingen.mpg.de](SMPLify code).
 If you find it useful for your research, please consider also citing

 ```
 @inproceedings{Bogo:ECCV:2016,